STEM (science, technology, engineering, and medicine) is the fastest growing industry in the world. The goal of the science department is to:

 Each student will have the chance to ask, “What do I believe?” when it comes to the question of how science fits into God’s plans.
 With 20 specialized classes, students can choose the track that matches their interests.
-See a breakdown of our science curriculum here.

 Producing quality communicators that can effectively spread the love of Jesus is the main goal of the English Department.
 It's vital students learn to write well, ask good questions, and discern opinions for themselves.
 Communication is the key to successful relationships within families and communities.

 The Bible, mythology, and Shakespeare are the three most widely referenced literature areas.
 It’s imperative students study and understand them.